osslab-pku/SILENCE/readme.md

 python relicenser.py
 ```

-If you want to get remediation in dependency graph for a version of specific package, run:
+If you want to get remediation in dependency graph for a specific package version, run:
 ```
 python remediator.py one -n name -v version
 ```